toulik-maitra/toulik-maitra.github.io/_teaching/4-2024-spring-teaching-1.md

 ---
 title: "CHE 002C: General Chemistry"
 collection: teaching
-type: "Undergraduate course"
+type: "Freshman/Sophomore level - undergraduate course"
 permalink: /teaching/4-2024-spring-teaching-1
 venue: "Department of Chemistry, University of California Davis"
 date: 2024-04-01
 location: "Davis, USA"
 ---

-Similarly as CHE002B, the most fulfilling aspect of teaching chemistry was the ability to convey complex concepts in a captivating and amusing way, enabling students to visualize and grasp the underlying equations more effectively.
-This course has been instrumental in enhancing my research capabilities and solidifying my fundamental understanding of the subject matter.
-It was truly rewarding to observe students actively applying theoretical principles to practical experiments, all while fostering an enjoyable and uplifting learning environment filled with smiles and a sense of enthusiasm for the subject matter.
+**Personal Learning**: Throughout this course, I have been able to enhance my research capabilities and solidify my fundamental understanding of the subject matter, as it covered basic organic chemistry and complex experiments.

 ## Course Overview

-General Chemistry 2C is an undergraduate course offered by the Department of Chemistry at the University of California, Davis.
+General Chemistry 2C is a Freshman/Sophmore level undergraduate course offered by the Department of Chemistry at the University of California, Davis.

 ### Teaching Experience